Laser Technik Ltd

 If your surname was (weirdly!)
 “Tesco” obviously someone else is already using tesco.co.uk so you may think “no problem just get a variant using a different TLD”: at time of writing tesco.name (.name is a TLD and is not expensive, initially at least) but you’d better be ready to hear from lawyers representing a better known tesco.

-If you are addressing a global target audience there is a slight preference for .com and if you can secure an appropriate one, good.
+If you are addressing a global target audience there is a slight preference for .com and if you can secure an appropriate one, good but in that case buy the corresponding .co.uk name too.
 If your audience is primarily in the uk is they will be more comfortable with a .co.uk name

 UK names are globally recognised to the extent that some Chinese companies use them to give the impression that they are based in UK.